DOJ report finds Russia probe was justified, not biased against Trump

 "The Inspector General's report now makes clear that the FBI launched an intrusive investigation of a U.S. presidential campaign on the thinnest of suspicions that, in my view, were insufficient to justify the steps taken," Barr said.

-And in a stunning move, the man Barr appointed to conduct a separate but related investigation, federal prosecutor John Durham, the U.S. attorney in Connecticut, also said in a statement that he disagreed.
+And in a stunning move, the federal prosecutor Barr appointed to conduct a separate but related investigation, U.S. Attorney for Connecticut John Durham, also said in a statement that he disagreed with the report.
 It is extremely unusual for a federal prosecutor to comment publicly, let alone express a conclusion, about a pending criminal investigation.
 Durham's move is likely to draw significant criticism.

+For his part, President " called the report’s findings “far worse than anything I would have even imagined."

+"This was an overthrow of government," he said.
+"This was an attempted overthrow, and a lot of people were in on it, and they got caught. they got caught red-handed."

-The Justice Department's watchdog did not agree with Barr's assessment that the probe was based on "the thinnest of suspicions."
-But he found so many problems with the FBI's applications to a national security court to conduct secret surveillance on a Trump aide that he is launching a separate inquiry into how the FBI obtains national security warrants to eavesdrop on American citizens, the report says.
+The Justice Department's watchdog's report includes no such finding.
+Nor does it agree with Barr's assessment that the probe was based on "the thinnest of suspicions."
+But it documents so many problems with the FBI's applications to a national security court to conduct secret surveillance on a Trump aide that he is launching a separate inquiry into how the FBI obtains national security warrants to eavesdrop on American citizens, the report says.

 Horowitz and his team spent nearly two years on an investigation that was intended to scrutinize the FBI's surveillance of Carter Page, a foreign policy adviser to the Trump campaign who had traveled to Russia and had previously been the target of recruitment by Russian intelligence officers.